The Importance of Product Knowledge Training (2023)

 Alongside strengthening communication skills, increasing team member enthusiasm, and providing your workforce with a sense of confidence, there are a host of benefits to product knowledge training.

 Let’s take a look at the five most significant benefits of this important employee training method:

 By focusing on product knowledge training, you’ll be able to boost the sales percentage rate of your workforce.
 Over a two-year study, Harvard Business Review assessed the effectiveness of in-store training.
 They concluded that an employee’s sales rate increased by 1.8% for every product knowledge training they completed.
 While 1.8% may not seem like much, the numbers quickly add up if you consider that percentage across every employee in your company.

 In addition, it’s important to remember that this study was for physical, in-person stores.
 When we begin to talk about sales teams selling SaaS offerings, these products are much more difficult to quickly showcase ROI – and to become a product expert in.
-This is why for SaaS and tech offerings, product knowledge training is critical.
+This is why for SaaS and tech offerings, product training and knowledge sharing is critical.